vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

 *   port to be declared in a pod
 *   healthcheck if available for the port to be specified along with the port definition
-*   If you want to externalize this port use _external_ flag
 *   If there are associated ingress rules for the port specify them.

 > Note: